shuanat/fastembed-native/docs/ALGORITHM_MATH.md

 This document provides the mathematical foundation for the improved hash-based embedding algorithm implemented in FastEmbed.
 The algorithm combines:

-- **Positional hashing**: Character position-aware hashing
+- **Positional hashing**: Character position-aware hashing for order sensitivity
-- **Sin/Cos normalization**: Trigonometric normalization for better distribution
+- **Square Root normalization**: Non-linear compression for better similarity preservation
 - **Configurable dimensions**: Support for 128, 256, 512, 768, 1024, 2048 dimensions

-The mathematical analysis covers information theory, probability theory, and vector space properties to justify design decisions and predict algorithm behavior.
+The key innovation is the use of **Square Root (√x) normalization** instead of trigonometric or linear functions.
+This provides:

+- ✅ Typo tolerance: 0.40+ similarity for 1-2 character differences
+- ✅ Reordering sensitivity: 0.23+ similarity for character reordering
+- ✅ Discrimination: Different texts maintain distinct embeddings

 ---